.jpeg)

 Leaving Your Current Home

-If you’re currently renting, notify your landlord of your upcoming move.
+If you’re currently renting a home, notify your landlord of your upcoming move.
 But don’t do this until your orders are firm, as orders can change and you don’t want to be without a place to live.
-If you’re living in military housing, check with the housing office ASAP for their move-out requirements.

 If you own your home, begin preparing to put it on the market.

-If you're a homeowner, you may be considering the question: should I sell or rent out my home?
+If you're a homeowner, you may be considering the question: Should I sell or rent out my home?

 As noted in our resource PCS Ahead: Should I Rent or Sell My Home?, there are several reasons to rent out your home when you PCS: